harshap-ai/VIP-MPTIH-Dataset/readme.md

 ### Acknowledgement:
-We're thankful to the work done by Zhao et al. [MHPTD](https://github.com/grant81/hockeyTrackingDataset) for open-sourcing the base version of this dataset.
+We're thankful to the work done by Zhao et al. [MHPTD](https://github.com/grant81/hockeyTrackingDataset) for open-sourcing the first version of this dataset.
+Our work is built after relevant modifications and error corrections, inheriting the same licensing (GPL-3.0) and following any and all restrictions described in it.
+Our only hope with this work is to encourage ice hockey MOT research and make it publicly accessible.

 ### Citation:
 If you use this work, please cite: